 45-55 campers= $250

 Pets- Pets are not allowed on any hiking trails.
-They may come into the campground and at overlooks and pullouts along the paved roads, but pretty much nothing else.
-They can walk on paved roads or parking lots but need to be on a leash.
+They may come into the campground and at overlooks and pullouts along the paved roads, but pretty much nowhere else.
+Dogs can walk on paved roads or parking lots but need to be on a leash.
 They can’t be left unattended.

 Don’t grafitti- obviously